Sarah Law

-Sarah Law (born 19 December 1994) is a Scottish rugby player from Penicuik, near Edinburgh.
-She plays for Scotland and has represented them over fifty times internationally, including at the 2021 Women's Six Nations Championship.
+Sarah Law (born 19 December 1994) is a former Scottish rugby player from Penicuik, near Edinburgh.
+She played for Scotland and represented them over fifty times internationally, including at the 2021 Women's Six Nations Championship.
 Law was the fourth Scottish woman to receive a professional rugby contract from Scotland.
 She kicked the match-winning penalty in the win against Wales in the 2017 Women's Six Nations Championship to beat the opposing team for the first time in seven years.
-The win was described a "historic rugby victory" by the Edinburgh Evening News.
 She repeated the feat under even more pressurised circumstances in 2021 when her 82nd minute conversion of a Chloe Rollie try put Scotland through to the qualification final for the Rugby World Cup at the expense of their opponents Ireland.

 Club career

 Law started playing rugby at Penicuik Rugby Club aged five, playing in the mixed mini side throughout her primary school years until she moved to secondary school, aged 11.
 At that point, she moved on to the Murrayfield Wanderers girls U15/U18 team.
 She was a scrum half for both the University team and Murrayfield Wanderers.
 She began playing for Wanderers' senior team in January 2012, as she had just turned 17, and helped them win the league and cup double that season.

 Law played in numerous schools' cup finals and, in 2012, scored 32 points and picked up Player of the Match as Wanderers beat Plockton HS to the Brewin Dolphin Scottish Schools Shield.

 She captained the winning 2017 University of Edinburgh team that played in The British Universities and Colleges Sport (BUCS) Championship, defeating Northumbria at Twickenham 48-5.

 In 2019, Sarah signed for Darlington Mowden Park Sharks, playing alongside Scottish team mate Lisa Thomson.